Behemyth/norrlander/content/portfolio/career/disbelief.md

   - Contributed to major AR, VR, and console platforms, including their SDK and subsequent Unreal Engine integrations.
   - Optimized, debugged, and created features for the Unreal Engine, including audio, graphical post processing, and the engine’s use of the Android platform.
 ---

+## Projects

+Its always difficult to talk around NDA-bound work.
+Regardless, I was proud of my singular public attribution, [Wolves in the Walls](#wolves-in-the-walls).

+### Wolves in the Walls